Cycling in Taiwan

-- Giant Cycling World – One of the world’s largest bicycle manufacturer and Taiwanese company have also developed an impressive and vast catalogue of bicycle tour programming across the island.
+One of the world’s largest bicycle manufacturers and Taiwanese companies, Giant Cycling World has also developed an impressive and vast catalog of bicycle tour programming across the island.
 From self-guided to full-guided, Giant Cycling World has become one of Taiwan’s trusted bicycle tour operators.

-- Formosa Lohas Cycling Association – This for-profit organization provides a wide range of guided cycling tours across Taiwan and for cyclists of all experience levels.
-These bike tour packages offer a range of support services including bike rentals, luggage transfers, guides, meals, etc. Great option for those travelling from overseas.
+This for-profit organization provides a wide range of guided cycling tours across Taiwan and for cyclists of all experience levels.
+These bike tour packages offer a range of support services including bike rentals, luggage transfers, guides, meals, etc. Great option for those traveling from overseas.
 Website and services available in English and other languages.

-- Pedal Taiwan – Even though this operator is actually based out of the UK, they pride themselves on working with local guides and recognise the importance of supporting the local communities they visit.
+Even though this operator is actually based out of the UK, they pride themselves on working with local guides and recognize the importance of supporting the local communities they visit.
 They have a variety of amazing tours, yet only partner with locally-owned businesses in all aspects of their tours.